jensgreiner/CourtCounter/README.md

 # CourtCounter
-Udacity Android Basics Scholarship EU
+Udacity EU Scholarship Android Development for Beginners

 This concludes lessons to add Java code to the app UI.